MakoMermaid865/MakoMermaid865/README.md

 - 👀 I’m interested in Machine Learning and Ethical Hacking
 - 🌱 I’m currently learning Computer Science and Cybersecurity
 - 💞️ I’m looking to collaborate on project and report and labs
-- 📫 How to reach me email: akinney424@gmail.com
+- 📫 How to reach me email: akinney424@gmail.com or kinney.58@wright.edu
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I love fashion!
 I'm a big nerd lol